gclayburg/dotfiles/README-cursor-keybindings.md

     - `alt+l` (Transform to lowercase) from Awesome Emacs keymap

 4. It seems a recent cursor update overrides the mapping of `ctrl+k` again.
 Cursor wants to use it for aipopup.action.modal.generate.
 We use `alt+k k` for this instead.
 So we now have an explicit mapping to disable the cursor mapping of ctrl+k to aipopup.action.modal.generate.
+5. Apparently, it is not possible to map the keyboard to navigate to the next reference to a keystroke like ctrl-alt-n and also map this same keystroke to find next search result.
+This is possible in IntelliJ IDEA.
+If you try to map it this way, it will work ONLY if you first clear prior references found before doing a search.
+Very goofy.
+So the workaround is to first hit ctrl-alt-m to clear any prior references search result before hitting ctrl-alt-n to find next search result.  crazy, but it sorta works I guess
+6.

+## Update 2024-12-7
+Cursor update trashes keyboard settings for emacs users.
+Emacs users use ctrl-k is for emacs kill line, and not a cursor action.
+These keymaps have been updated to fix this

+## Updates 2025-2-24
+cursor 0.46 Changed the way the chat, composer,and agent works.  `alt+k l ` now maps to 'ask' and `alt+k c` maps to 'agent' in the chat window.
+Apparently composer is not a thing anymore.

+## Update 2025-3-2
+Cursor version 0.46  rearranges composer keystrokes and again breaks keystrokes for emacs keymap users.
+This version of cursor maps `ctrl+y`  to 'Cursor: Focus Chat Followup'.

+## Updates 2025-9-11
+Cursor 1.6.6 update.
+Cursor arbitrarily decides to map `ctrl+e` to 'Open Agent Window' and 'Open Editor Window'.
+Of course, this breaks Emacs-MCX: Move End Of Line.
+We now remap this action to `alt+k a`